lizmat/articles/5to6-phasers.md

 Catching warnings
 -----------------
-The `CONTROL` phaser is a phaser which you will most likely never need.
-If used, it is probably used to catch warnings before they are being displayed.
-But there are other ways to do that in Perl 6.
-If we do not want any warnings to emanate, you can use the `no warnings` pragma in Perl 5:
+If you do not want any warnings to emanate from the execution of a piece of code, you can use the `no warnings` pragma in Perl 5:

     # Perl 5
     {